 - Preheat oven to 350.

-- In a large bowl, mix all dry ingredients.
+- In a large bowl, mix all dry ingredients (except walnuts and raisins).
 In a separate bowl, mix all wet ingredients.
 Pour wet into dry, stirring until mixed.
+Fold in walnuts and raisins.

 - Spoon muffin batter into greased/cooking sprayed mini or regular muffin pans.